monsoonmaelstrom/book2/book2.md

 I need to talk to Davy, but I’m unwilling to draw attention to him by doing so, especially since I know as soon as he thinks he’s got it figured out, he’ll let me know.

 So instead, I continue on pretending everything is fine.
 I show up to the classes I’m supposed to.
 I do the work I’m supposed to.
-In the evenings I’ve been sparring with Amelia.
+In the evenings, I’ve been sparring with Amelia.
 She hasn’t won since that first time.
 I’ve been spending my nights in Liam’s room since he seems worried I’m going to do something stupid if left to my own devices.
 I’m not, but I’m also not complaining.
 It’s better than spending all night awake and alone in my room.

 While Liam sleeps each night, I’ve been trying to work out how Iverson knew where I was that first day, and I think I’ve got it.
 It’s those damn energy meridians.
 It’s got to be.
 Nothing else explains it.
 I bet he can sense them.
 I proved I can do it to an extent with Lisette.
-It’s definitely easier the closer I am, but I also bet the bigger they are the easier they are to feel.
+It’s definitely easier the closer I am, but I also bet the bigger they are, the easier they are to feel.
 Meaning mine are probably the easiest to feel of all.
 I’ve been trying to feel them out in the nights when everyone else is asleep, and I can definitely feel Liam’s, but he’s right next to me.
 I feel twinges I believe might be others, much farther away and much dimmer.
 I think it’s partially because I’m not very good at it—yet—but also because distance diminishes it like it does with every other sense.
 Meaning he probably can’t find Davy and Alex unless he gets close to them, and if I’m making a bunch of other noise at the same time, he might not be able to even if he’s close.

 Liam said Iverson was staring at them with a blank expression the entire time he was reporting to Commander Selby.
 I bet the majority of Iverson’s focus was on figuring out where I was during the conversation, all so he could get up and walk there like he knew exactly where I was the whole time.
 It was a bluff.
 He was showing off.
 I find the realization oddly comforting.

 Initially, it was bothering me that I couldn’t feel General Iverson when trying to feel for the energy meridians around me.
 I’m not exactly sure where he is, but I’m sure he’s lurking somewhere close by.
 And based on what I felt in the gym, he should glow the same way I think I do.
 However, it occurred to me not long after that, that if I can be really loud, I can probably be really quiet.
 It’s what I’ve been focused on for the past several hours.
 It’s actively different from not using any magic or not pulling in any power.
 Even when I’m not doing either of those things, my energy meridians still practically glow.
-I think I’ve figured out the knack for making them dimmer though.
+Although, I think I’ve figured out the knack for making them dimmer.
 I want to see if I can make them go dark, and if I can, can I hold them like that?
 And what happens if I do?
 I feel like there could be some negative side effects, but it seems like it could be useful enough to chance it.

 Right now I’ve got them like banked ashes and I’ve been holding them there for close to thirty minutes.
-It takes no small amount of effort or focus, but I’m betting it’s one of those things that gets easier with practice since Iverson seems to be able to do it almost constantly.
+It takes no small amount of effort or focus, but I’m betting it’s one of those things that gets easier with practice, since Iverson seems to be able to do it almost constantly.

-I hear a knock on the door, which startles me, since it’s close to three in the morning and the halls have been silent for hours.
+I hear a knock on the door, which startles me, because it’s close to three in the morning and the halls have been silent for hours.
 But it doesn’t startle me enough to let my meridians flare back up.
 It does wake Liam up though.
 He looks at me with his eyebrows raised in question, and I shrug.
 I fade back into the shadows where I won’t be visible from the door as Liam gets up to open it.

 “General Iverson?”
 Liam asks groggily.